mattiLeBlanc/xml2pot/README.md

             ,   '118n.xml'
             ]
         ,   dest: 'plugin.pot'
+        ,   options:
+            {
+                separatePotfiles: false
             }
+        }
     },
 });
 ```

 ### Options
-There are currenty no options.
+#### separatePotFiles (true/false)
+This option will allow you to channel all the xml output into one, or multiple (context named) pot files

+#### Multiple file groups
-You can duplicate the dist block for another collection of files, with another name of course.
-That is about it for now.
+You can duplicate the dist block for another collection of files, with a unique name.